 Domino Effect (Ex): After using studied strike on an enemy, the turk can study an enemy that is adjacent to the one he struck, as an immediate action.

 Greater Combat Gumption (Ex): When using gumption on an attack or saving throw, the turk does not expend any points from his pool.
-Prerequisites: This knack may only be selected at 8th level or higher and have the Combat Gumption knack.
+Prerequisites: The turk must be at least 8th level and have a panache pool to select this knack.

 Ki Power (Su): The turk may add ki powers from the monk list.
 This knack can be selected multiple times adding a different ki power each time.
 Prerequisite: The turk must have a ki pool to select this knack.